NRL salary cap: Manly-Warringah Sea Eagles 2018

 In 2018, Manly were fined $750,000 and two of the club's officials received 12 month bans after the NRL found that they had breached the salary cap over the previous five seasons.
 The breaches involve 15 players over five years, totalling $1.5 million.
 Unlike Parramatta and other teams who have breached the salary cap, Manly did not receive any competition points deduction.

 Cronulla-Sutherland Sharks 2019

 In February 2019, Cronulla were fined $750,000 for salary cap breaches dating back to 2013, although $500,000 of that was suspended due to the club self-reporting a discrepancy in 2017.
-It was reported that Cronulla were over the salary cap between 2013 and 2017 but the club's 2016 premiership victory was declared by the NRL as compliant.
+It was reported that Cronulla were in breach of 3rd party payment rules between 2013 and 2017 but following an investigation by the NRLs Auditor the club's 2016 premiership victory was declared by the NRL as compliant.

 The NRL first launched an investigation into alleged salary cap breaches back in 2017 when former Cronulla CEO Barry Russell self reported a $50,000 payment to forward Chris Heighington that was unearthed by former NRL salary cap auditor Jamie L’Oste-Brown shortly after he joined the club.
+The investigation found the then board members of the Sharks had set up a company in 2017 with the intention of attracting 3rd party sponsorships for players which breached the NRL's 3rd Party sponsorship rules due to its direct connection to the Sharks board.

 The investigation also discovered that premiership winning coach Shane Flanagan had contravened the rules of his suspension by communicating with staff dating back to 2014.
 As a result, Flanagan was de-registered by the NRL.